 Donald was double-teamed on 60.5 percent of his pass-rush snaps, the third-highest rate in the league, according to NFL Next Gen Stats.
-Still, his pass-rush win rate -- the amount of times a player beats blocks within 2.5 seconds -- was an NFL-best 38.8 percent.
+Still, his pass-rush win rate -- the number of times a player beats blocks within 2.5 seconds -- was an NFL-best 38.8 percent.

-Some, like Brown, see a man who summoned extra motivation to validate his new contract.
+Some, like Brown, see a man who summoned extra motivation to validate his contract.
 Others, like Saffold, will tell you Donald has become smarter about anticipating where the help will come from, then beating the guard off the snap before it even arrives.
 Others notice sheer anger.